 One of the most asked questions when preparing a trip to Japan concerns what should you pack for Japan.
 I’ve seen lots of good answers, but I noticed that most of the time there was something missing: the travel adapters.
 Of course, not all tourists will need one because Japanese plugs and sockets are similar to a few countries, but what about the other countries?

 So, do you need a plug adapter for Japan?
-In general, tourists from the United States or Canada don’t really need a plug adapter, but might need a frequency converter because Japan uses 2 frequencies.
-Tourist from other countries will likely need a plug adapter and a voltage and frequency converter.
+A plug adapter is not needed for tourists from the United States or Canada, in general, but they might need a frequency converter because Japan uses two frequencies.
+Tourists from other countries will likely need a plug adapter and a voltage and frequency converter.

 I’m guessing that all this might sound like a foreign language the first time you read it, but it is actually pretty simple.
 I’ll explain it to you in the next paragraphs and I’ll give a few examples so you can prepare the right adapter for your trip.

 What Type of Plugs and Sockets are available in Japan?

 First, let’s start by understanding which plugs and sockets are available in Japan.

 In Japan, you will find type A plugs (which are ungrounded plugs with two flat parallel pins) and type B plugs (which have two flat parallel pins and a round grounding pin).
 These type of sockets (A and B) are also used in the United States and Canada for example.

 So does this means that Americans and Canadians don’t need an adapter?